stesie/stesie.github.com/_posts/2016-12-15-solving-social-problem-with-technology.md

 As I'm practicing [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) (primarily to regularly take breaks and not sitting at my desk for hours straight) I already have the information.
-Starting work I hit `S-p` hotkey and the pomodoro clock ticks down from 25 minutes to zero.
+Starting to work I hit `S-p` hotkey and the pomodoro clock ticks down from 25 minutes to zero.

 Wouldn't it be great if only that information was available to my girlfriend?